-Please contact me at if you have any concerns, questions or would just like to know a bit more about our church.
-In the meantime, the Lord bless you and keep you. - Pastor Jim
+Please contact us at firstname.lastname@example.org or use the form below if you have any concerns, questions or would just like to know a bit more about our church.
+In the meantime, the Lord bless you and keep you.

 |Administrative Assistant:||Nancy Linn|